curban2336/Web-Development-Portfolio-CUrban/content/blog/secondpost.md

 ---
-title: This is my second post with a much longer title.
+title: Poetry Website.
-description: This is a post on My Blog about leveraging agile frameworks.
+description: This is a website utilizing multiple standard practices and features to display a Poem with style
-date: 2018-07-04
+date: 2025-09-28
-tags: number 2
+tags: ["JS", "HTML", "CSS", "Web Development"]
 ---

 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.

 ## Section Header